bladecoder/blade-ink-rs/README.md

 This repository/workspace contains 3 crates:

 - `lib` is the `bladeink` lib crate.
-It will be published to crates.io and it would be easily used adding it to your project as a dependency.
+It is available in crates.io and it can be used in your project as a dependency.
 - `cli-player` contains an implementation of a cli player (called `binkplayer`) to run .json.ink story files directly from the console.
 - `clib` is a C binding of the `bladeink` library ready to be used in C or any other program that can uses C libraries.